 Child care that the parent received while awaiting an appeal that was affirmed

-Child care paid by the Board when the parent failed to pay PSOC
+Child care paid by the Board when the parent failed to pay PSoC

 TWC rules at §§809.19(c), 809.75, and 809.111 define fraud and further address the payments above.

+On October 26, 2022, TWC issued WD Letter 18-18, Change 2, titled “Using the Child Care Formula Grant Award for Quality Improvement Activities—Update,” to provide guidance on using the Child Care Formula (CCF) or Child Care Match (CCM) grant awards to pay for quality improvement activities.
+WD Letter 18-18, Change 2, states that for Boards to use CCF funds to pay for quality improvement activities unrelated to Texas Rising Star personnel, the Board must meet its performance targets and obtain prior approval from TWC to spend CCF funds on quality improvement activities.

+Funds recouped from a direct care activity retain their designation for direct care.
+Consistent with WD 18-18, Change 2, a Board may only use recouped direct care payments for quality activities if it is meeting performance targets and has received prior approval from TWC to use the recoupment for quality activities.

 PROCEDURES:

 No Local Flexibility (NLF): This rating indicates that Boards must comply with the federal and state laws, rules, policies, and required procedures set forth in this WD Letter and have no local flexibility in determining whether and/or how to comply.
 All information with an NLF rating is indicated by “must.”